July 6, Reading 2 – Isaiah 17, 18

 “They will suffer the punishment of eternal destruction, away from the presence of the Lord and from the glory of his might,”

-This is what Jesus speaks of with the story, the fore-telling, of the Sheep and the Goats (Matthew 25).
+This is what Jesus speaks of with the story of the Sheep and the Goats (Matthew 25).

-We have a better story to tell people – That Jesus is the Good Shepherd that they must come to for salvation.
-He is our only refuge.
+And for us, we have a story to tell people – That Jesus is the Good Shepherd that they must come to for salvation.
+He is our _only_ refuge.

-No doubt we will be laughed at and mocked.
+Mocking and laughter may come.
 They did so to Noah.
 They laughed at King David.
-They even laughed at Jesus.
+They even laughed at our God become man, Jesus the King of kings.

-What then is a little scorn when we follow in the footsteps of our Lord!
+What then is a little score for us when we follow in the footsteps of our Lord!

-Let us be encouraged to spread this word of hope and judgement, both sides of the same coin.
+Let us be encouraged today to spread this word of both hope and judgement, both sides of the same coin.

 * Father God,

-Thank You that You are our refuge, in times of trouble here on earth, but too on that final day – Found in Christ and Him alone!
+Thank You that You are our refuge, in times of trouble here on earth, but as well on that final day – Found in Christ and in Him alone!

-Please open the eyes of those around us to the wonderful truth found in You as refuge and salvation.
+Please open the eyes of those around us to see You as Maker, to find in You refuge and salvation.

 Amen.